project-oak/oak/oak_functions/README.md

 The Oak Functions trusted runtime ensures that the workload may not violate the confidentiality of the client request data, preventing observers from learning anything about the request.
-As a result, the workload can potentially be untrusted, i.e., the client does not need to know the identity of the workload or trust it.
+As a result, the workload can potentially be untrusted, meaning that neither the client nor the host needs to know the identity of the workload or trust it.

 From the client point of view, the server provides cryptographic evidence (backed by an hardware-based Trusted Execution Environment) of its own identity